 I would like to extend a warm welcome to you on behalf of the entire school community here at the International School of Ulaanbaatar.
-This year will mark ISU's 28th year of operation.
+This year will mark ISU's 32nd year of service to the Ulaanbaatar community.

 One critical aspect of this is our co-curricular activities (CCAs) programme.
 This programme is designed to offer an array of events and activities which nurture the strengths and passions of your child and further develop areas of inexperience and unfamiliarity.
 A well-rounded CCA programme is a very important part of a balanced education.